craftcms/docs/docs/commerce/3.x/configuration.md

 ## `autoSetNewCartAddresses`

-Determines whether the customer’s last used shipping and billing addresses should automatically be set on new carts.
+Determines whether the customer’s primary shipping and billing addresses should automatically be set on new carts.

 Default: `true`